laravel-enso/documentation/docs/packages/vue-components.md

 ```

 Note that you may use more than one such filter, just bind it inside the same encompassing `filters` object
-and it will get passed to the datatables BE logic.
+and it will get passed to the datatables back end logic.

 ### FileUploader